projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-virt-interrupt.rst

 devices.
 However, a hard RT VM with LAPIC pass-through does own the physical maskable external interrupts.
-On its physical CPUs, interrupts are disabled in VMX root mode, while in VMX non-root mode, physical interrupts will be deliverd to RT VM directly.
+On its physical CPUs, interrupts are disabled in VMX root mode, while in VMX non-root mode, physical interrupts will be delivered to RT VM directly.

 Emulation for devices is inside the Service VM user space device model, i.e., acrn-dm.
 However, for performance consideration, vLAPIC, vIOAPIC, and vPIC